csandorfr/PD-Power-Calculations/README.md

 # Power Calculations for Parkinson’s and Metabolic Trait Analyses

 This repository contains R code and a reproducible workflow to calculate power and required sample sizes for three core analyses in Parkinson’s disease (PD) and metabolic risk research.
+The calculations help evaluate whether planned sample sizes across diverse cohorts are sufficient for detecting genetic associations, biomarker-defined subtypes, or treatment effects.

 ## Analyses Covered